 Frequently Asked Questions about Air Conditioners

-There are a couple questions you may ask yourself while looking to purchase an air conditioner.
+There are a couple of questions you may ask yourself while looking to purchase an air conditioner.
 We hope to answer some of those questions on this page.

 What Size Air Conditioner is right for me?